XoanOuteiro/tea/README.md

 # Tea
 A collection of Arch Dockerfiles to build specialized Recon, OSINT & Pentesting containers, simplified through a custom launcher built with Bash Scripts.

+## Legal & Ethical Considerations
+Using Tea containers to interact with unauthorized systems is illegal and unethical.
+This tool is meant solely for educational and research purposes within controlled environments where you have explicit permission.
+Acceptable use cases include:

+- CTF Challenges
+- Security Research
+- Penetration Testing & Red Teaming Engagements (with proper authorization)
+- Ethical Hacking scenarios where any parties involved consent to its use

+Unauthorized use of Tea and its containers may violate cybercrime laws, including but not limited to the Computer Fraud and Abuse Act (CFAA) and General Data Protection Regulation (GDPR).
+Misuse can lead to legal consequences, including criminal charges and civil liability.

+Additionally, improper use of Tea containers could pose serious security risks, including data breaches and full-system compromise.
+Deploying this tool on unsecured networks, personal devices, or any unauthorized environment could expose you to threats beyond your control.

+By using Tea and any related Docker Image and Container, you agree to use them ethically and legally.
+You take full responsibility for how this tool is used.
+This tool must never be used for unauthorized access, military applications or unlawful financial gain.

 ## Using Tea
 Using a tea requires 2 simplified steps: